rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # categories = ["general information"]
 lastmod = "2021-03-14"
 +++
-This is the documentation of the new app **RsyncUI**, the future version of RsyncOSX.
+This is the documentation of the new app **RsyncUI**, the new and future version of RsyncOSX.
 There will also later in 2021, be developed a Sandboxed version for release on Apple Mac Store .

-The screenshots are updated with release 1.0.0.
-Some info may be missing, is incorrect or inaccurate.
-The info will be updated within the next few weeks.
+Some information may be missing, is incorrect or inaccurate.
 If you miss something, please [create an issue](https://github.com/rsyncOSX/RsyncUIdocs/issues) and let me know.

 There is a [changelog](/post/changelog/), please check it before commencing the use of RsyncUI.
 There is also some [important info](/post/important/) about using RsyncUI.